ayushxx7/ayush-mandowara-blog/content/General/02-Thoughts.md

 5. Passion
 That's what makes a great Software Engineer.

+Someone who has these qualities will sometimes be referred to as a `Perfectionist`, and rightly so.
 These principles can be applied to other fields as well.

 Reference: Jiro Dreams of Sushi